Non-density of nodal lines in the clamped plate problem: Introduction

-\Cref{thm:main} is somewhat reminiscent of Bruno and Galkowski's discovery regarding the Steklov problem, namely that for many domains in $\mathbb R^2$, there exists a fixed sub-domain on which infinitely many Steklov eigenfunctions do not vanish \cite{BrunoGalkowski2020}.
+The phenomena exposed by \Cref{thm:main} and \Cref{thm:sharpness} are somewhat reminiscent of Bruno and Galkowski's discovery regarding the Steklov problem, namely that for many domains in $\mathbb R^2$, there exists a fixed sub-domain on which infinitely many Steklov eigenfunctions do not vanish \cite{BrunoGalkowski2020}.
 In the present case, however, only one such eigenfunction is constructed per domain.
 It is thus natural to ask whether there are domains for which infinitely many eigenfunctions of the clamped plate problem do not have dense nodal set, and whether for any domain $D$ and any open subset $K \subseteq D$, a density-one subsequence of eigenfunctions does have nodal lines intersecting $K$, contrary to the situation encountered in the Steklov problem.
 The strategy developed in this paper does not seem to address these questions, at least not in an obvious way.

 The main ideas of the proof of Theorem~\ref{thm:main}, as well as the core of the argument, are presented in Section~\ref{sec:proof}.
 Making some of these ideas precise requires a considerable number of estimates, which are deferred to later sections.
 With these in hand, the proof is finally completed in Section~\ref{sec:final}.
 Throughout, we have attempted to provide numerical bounds for the constants involved, as these bounds make precise the idea that the existence of nodal voids much larger than the characteristic length scale $\lambda_k^{-1/2}\, (\approx N_k^{-1})$ can be already observed at values of~$N_k$ that are not exceedingly large, say $N_k\approx 400$.
+Section~\ref{sec:sharpness} is dedicated to the proof of \Cref{thm:sharpness}, which leans on a special case of a currently unpublished lemma of Decio, Malinnikova and Nazarov, presented with proof in Appendix~\ref{sec:DMN}.